Zakk-Yang/nexusync/README.md

 ## Features

+- **Lightweight Design**: NexuSync is built with simplicity in mind, making it easy for developers to integrate and configure RAG systems without unnecessary complexity.
+- **User-Friendly Interface**: With intuitive APIs and clear documentation, setting up your RAG system has never been easier.
-- **Smart Document Indexing**: Automatically index documents from specified directories, keeping your knowledge base up-to-date.
+- **Flexible Document Indexing**: Automatically index documents from specified directories, keeping your knowledge base up-to-date.
 - **Efficient Querying**: Use natural language to query your document collection and get relevant answers quickly.
-- **Upsert Capability**: Easily update/insert new documents or remove documents from the index without rebuilding from scratch.
-Use `refresh_index`.
-- **Chat Interface**: Engage in conversational interactions with your document collection, making information retrieval more intuitive.
+- **Conversational Interface**: Engage in chat-like interactions with your document collection for more intuitive information retrieval.
-- **Flexible Embedding Options**: Choose between OpenAI and HuggingFace embedding models to suit your needs and constraints.
+- **Customizable Embedding Options**: Choose between various embedding models to suit your needs and constraints.
-- **Streaming Responses**: Get real-time, token-by-token responses for a more interactive experience.
+- **Incremental Updates**: Easily update or insert new documents into the index without rebuilding from scratch.
+- **Automatic Deletion Handling**: Documents removed from the filesystem are automatically removed from the index.

 ## Installation